rjmorris/recipes/lentil_soup/readme.md

 1. Add chicken broth, lentils, carrots, tomatoes, and all spices.
 1. Bring to a boil, then reduce heat and simmer until lentils and carrots are soft, about 45 minutes to an hour.

-It makes enough that freezing a third of it is reasonable.

 # Serving Suggestions

 - Serve over rice.

 # Options

+- Add a package of chopped ham about halfway through the simmering time.
 - Add 1 cup of chopped potatoes, especially if not serving over rice.
-- Replace some of the chicken broth with water or vegetable broth.